adamthomson/adamthomson/README.md

   - Helped fundraise, save and convert the station into a charitable trust
   - Helped form a culture and events committee
   - Helped move to a brand new state-of-the-art building
-- **2017** - Started working for industry training organization [NZHITO](hito.org.nz), predominantly upgrade projects
+- **2017** - Started working for industry training organization [NZHITO](hito.org.nz)
-  - Rebuilt 4 websites
-  - Rebuilt learning management system
+  - Rebuilt 4 websites and a learning management system
-  - Migrated MS servers from on-prem (2008 and AD) to cloud (O365 & Azure)
-  - Migrated from Office and Skype to O365 and Teams
-  - Migration from Confluence to SharePoint
+  - Migrated MS servers from on-prem to cloud, Office and Skype to O365 and Teams, and from Confluence to SharePoint
-  - Device procurement, rollout, and management (PC/Android)
+  - Device procurement, rollout, and management
 - **2018** - WordCamp (WordPress conference) co-organiser and emcee

 ### Shopify (2019-)  🚀